 For example, some lenders will only fund the construction of a single-unit property with an FHA OTC.
 Ask your loan officer if you need a multi-unit home; find out what your chosen lender is willing to do in this area before proceeding.

-The best thing to do if you are considering building a home from scratch in 2019?
+The best thing to do if you are considering building a home from scratch?

 Talk to a loan officer who can help you decide on the best course of action for your home loan.
 FHA One-Time Close loans require more planning than buying a property that has already been built, but many feel the trade-off is worth the effort in terms of getting the dream home you envision rather than trying to find one in a competitive housing market.